The Demographic Transition Revisited:

 have each been perceived as a way to escape environmental/economic

-constraints; each such development also appears to stimulate fertility.
+constraints; each such development also appears to stimulate

-For example, cheap land consequent to the depopulation
+For example, cheap land consequent to the

-facilitated double-cropping--created a condition of ecological
+source and facilitated double-cropping--created a condition of

-in medieval Europe.
+size in medieval Europe.
 The Industrial Revolution and raw materials

 from colonial outposts stimulated further population growth in